-Teens, adults, parents, schools, social organizations, web-based organizations and the authorities can and should fight cyber bullying.
+Teens, adults, parents, schools, social organizations, web-based organizations and local and state authorities can and should fight cyber bullying without delay.

-- Awareness is a necessary condition – Learn, educate yourself and your environment and do not ignore signs of cyber bullying
+- Increase Awareness – Learn, educate yourself and your environment and do not ignore signs of cyber bullying.

-- Educate your kids about cyber bullying, explain why and how it is wrong and potentially hurtful
+- Educate your students and your staff about cyber bullying, explain why and how it is wrong and potentially hurtful.

-- Make and enforce clear rules designed to mitigate against committing and being a victim of cyber bullying
+- Establish and enforce clear rules designed to mitigate against committing and being a victim of cyber bullying.

-- Inculcate in your family, organization, company, a culture of ethical cyber culture
+- Inculcate a culture of ethical cyber culture within your family, organization, company.

 - Create an atmosphere of openness, conducive to discussion, disclosure and reporting of cyber bullying.